X

 Types of Turbochargers for Diesel Engines

-Several types of turbochargers are available for diesel engines, including wastegate and variable-geometry turbochargers.
+Several types of turbochargers for sale are available for diesel engines, including wastegate and variable-geometry turbochargers.
 Each type has its own set of pros and cons.
 So, we have explained them briefly:

 Wastage turbos can be either internally or externally gated.
 Internally gated types are more compact, while externally gated designs are better suited for boat control and efficiency.